Los Angeles Cocaine Possession Lawyer

 Penalties for Cocaine Possession After Proposition 47

-Proposition 47 was passed by California voters in November 2014, and the changes it made to criminal charges and punishments for drug possession went into effect in the beginning of 2015.
+Proposition 47 was passed by California voters in November 2014, and the changes it made to criminal charges and punishments for drug possession went into effect at the beginning of 2015.
 Since then, possession of a controlled substance like cocaine is typically charged as a misdemeanor.
-For a first offense, you can be punished with up to one year in jail and a fine up to $1,000.
+For a first offense, you can be punished with up to one year in jail and a fine of up to $1,000.

 However, Proposition 47 does not apply to all situations.
-If you are a registered sex offender or have a past conviction for a serious violent crime, then you may face a felony, punishable by up to three years in prison and a fine up to $20,000.
+If you are a registered sex offender or have a past conviction for a serious violent crime, then you may face a felony, punishable by up to three years in prison and a fine of up to $20,000.

-Whether you have been charged with a misdemeanor or felony, you need to contact a cocaine possession lawyer at Spolin Law P.C..
+Whether you have been charged with a misdemeanor or felony, you need to contact a cocaine possession lawyer at Spolin Law P.C.
 When facing a felony, we will do everything we can to have the charges reduced, exonerate you in court, or minimize the potential penalties upon conviction.
 We will work equally as hard for you when you are charged with a misdemeanor.
 A misdemeanor drug offense is still a serious crime and we will fight for you to avoid having it on your record.